Fortified for Health

 3 - 5

-Students will learn about the process of fortification where vitamins and minerals are added to food to make it more healthful and to help people meet their recommended daily intake of different nutrients.
-With this activity, students will reenact an experiment to discover food fortification.
+Students explore the process of fortification where vitamins and minerals are added to food to make it more healthful and to help people meet their recommended daily intake of different nutrients.
+Grades 3-5

 - Container of fortified orange juice (For example, the container may say "with calcium" or "with vitamin D.")